 He is preceded in death by his father Wilbur James Hartong, Jr. and mother Monna Mae Hartong.

 Services will be held at 11:00 a.m.
 Wednesday, December 4, 2019, at Crosspoint Community Church, 1900 Grandview Drive in Idaho Falls.
 The family will visit with friends Tuesday from 6:30 p.m. until 8:00 p.m. at Wood Funeral Home East Side, 963 South Ammon, and Wednesday from 10:00 a.m. until 10:45 a.m. at the church.
 Burial will be in the Ririe-Shelton Cemetery in Ririe, Idaho.

 In addition, a Celebration of Life will be planned for a later date in Randy's hometown of Green, Ohio.

 In lieu of flowers, the family would deeply appreciate donations in Randy's name to the Idaho Falls Mission, 840 Park Ave, Idaho Falls, ID 83402, or to Crosspoint Community Church of Idaho Falls, 1900 Grandview Dr, Idaho Falls, ID 83402, for its Missions Fund.

-To send flowers to Randall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Randall Scott Hartong, please visit our floral store.